- Chapter 1: The Guide and His Core Idea: Shit is Random

 Another major advantage according to Professor Malkiel to a buy-and-hold strategy, is when buying and holding enable you to postpone or avoid capital gains taxes.
 If this buying and holding is suited to your objectives, then it will enable you to save on investment expenses, brokerage charges, and taxes, and at the same time, achieve overall performance that at least as good as that obtainable using technical methods.

 Chapter 7: Fundamental Analysis is getting closer to the truth but also sucks

 In this chapter, Professor Malkiel mentions how good Fundamental Analysis is through his examples and explanations.
 He cites two extreme views about the efficacy of fundamental analysis.
-The view of many is that fundamental analysis is becoming more powerful and skill-based all the time; and, an opposite-extreme view which is taken by much of the academic community but Professor Malkiel points to his view by saying this is somewhat less extreme than that taken by many of the academic.
+The view of many is that fundamental analysis is becoming more powerful and skill-based all the time; and, an opposite-extreme view which is taken by much of the academic community that fundamental analysis gets you close to the truth but also isn’t that great either.
 This chapter will also recount the major battle between academics and market professionals.

 Forecasting future earnings is the security analysts’ purpose.
 For professionals, expectation of future earnings is still the most important single factor affecting stock prices.
 This thinking fails in the academic world.
 According to them, calculations of past earnings growth are no help in predicting the future growth.
 If you had known the growth rates of all companies, this will not help you in predicting what growth they would achieve.